laduran/payeezy/Readme.md

 ## Usage Instructions

-### To run the app,
+### To run the app:

  - Install dependencies with `npm install`
  - Install typings with `tsd install` (If this does not work use tsd reinstall)
  - Compile app with `gulp compile`
  - Run app with `npm test` or `node server/main.js`
- - Run `gulp compile` for compile Typescript to JavaScript For Test
+ - Run `gulp compile` for compile Typescript to JavaScript

+ To Test
   - Use Postman to Test with GET, default port `localhost:7777/api/getToken` OR
-  - Use Postman to Test with POST (Purchase or Authorize), default port `localhost:7777/api/purchase`,
+  - Use Postman to Test with POST (Purchase or Authorize), default port `localhost:7777/api/purchase`:

   ``` JSON
     `with like this data` : {
    "method":"credit_card",